 And yes, this applies to all desired styles.

-"Brides that are trying to grow out their hair for the big day should still get trims and dustings on the same schedule," Branda says.
+"Brides that are trying to grow out their hair or their bangs for the big day should still get trims and dustings on the same schedule," Branda says.
 "I promise you this schedule will leave you with long, beautiful, healthy hair."
 Keep in mind that haircuts don't always mean losing length.
 Branda notes that she always adds texture within the haircut to give shape without removing very much length at all.